Love Don't Come Easy

 "Love Don't Come Easy" is a song and single by American/Danish glam metal band White Lion.
-The song is the first single presented to radio stations from their 1991 album Mane Attraction and features a music video.
+The song was the first single presented to radio stations from their 1991 album Mane Attraction and features a music video.
 The song peaked at number 24 on the Album Rock Tracks chart in the US.

 Background

 "Love Don't Come Easy" is a classic pop/rock song and was a natural progression from the bands hit single Wait.
 The song was released when grunge started to become popular.
 Still, it reached No. 24 on Mainstream Rock charts and along with the next single "Broken Heart 91" which was a re recording of the bands debut single, was the bands last major single release.

 The music video opens with shot of a man, played by Craig Clawson, walking into an empty theater, he starts watching clips of a woman jumping into a pool and eventually jumps into the screen to join her.